erferguson-44/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

 - For me, "think" in React means that prior to building the app one must plan, map out and know when to adjust the plan while.
-This ensures that the structure and the scafolding for the components know how they fit into the bigger picture.
+This ensures that the structure and the scaffolding for the components so they know how to fit into the bigger picture.

 - [ ] Describe state.